Increase 3 times your chances of landing an offer Register ×

 Either way, always remember that presentation is part of what you are being assessed on - the firm needs to know you can be presentable for clients.
 Taking this stuff seriously also shows respect for your interviewer and their time in interviewing you.

-6.2.3.
+8.2.3.
 Lighting

-An aspect of presentation that you have to devote some thought to for a Zoom interview is your lighting.
+An aspect of presentation that you have to devote some thought to for a Zoom case interview is your lighting.

 Hopefully, you long ago nailed a lighting set-up during the Covid lockdowns.
-However, make sure to check your lighting in advance with your webcam - bearing in mind what time if day your interview actually is.
-If your interview is late afternoon, don’t just check in the morning.
+However, make sure to check your lighting in advance with your webcam - bearing in mind what time if day your case interview actually is.
+If your case interview is late afternoon, don’t just check in the morning.
 Make sure you aren’t going to be blinded from light coming in a window behind your screen, or that you end up with the weird shadow stripes from blinds all over your face.

 Natural light is always best, but if there won’t be much of that during your interview, you’ll likely want to experiment with moving some lamps around.

-6.2.4.
+8.2.4.
 Clarity

 The actual stories you tell in an automated “one-way” fit interview will be the same as for a live equivalent.
 If anything, things should be easier, as you can rattle off a practised monologue without an interviewer interrupting you to ask for clarifications.